SOLVE PROBLEMS WHILE BUILDING A MAGIC BOND WITH YOUR HORSE

 Follow along as we tend to our herd of horses.
 Learn hoof trimming and deworming.
 How to halter train foals and young horses as well as herd management.
 Articles and research on common horse health issues and how to avoid them are also shared.

 Get individual input about your situation with your special horse!
-Receive advice and suggestions by simply making a video or by describing the situation.
-Cathrine will help you live every Thursday.
-You will also receive support from a understanding group that cheers for you!
+Receive advice and suggestions by simply making a video or by describing the problem.
+We meet live weekly on Zoom to find solutions and share suggestions.
+If you can`t make it recordings are available for replay.
+You will also become part of a supportive and cheering community!

 Hi, I was hoping you would share some tips on how to train the tolt on a young horse.
 The horse in question is a 7 year old mare.
 I believe her to be a four gaiter she is a strong trotter.
 Thanx !